tefl/tesol certification guide (2026):

 6. step-by-step: how to choose a tefl/tesol course

 There are hundreds of TEFL courses out there, all claiming to be “fully accredited” and “internationally recognised”.
-And if you don’t already know the industry, it’s hard to tell what’s actually worth your time and money.
+And if you do not already know the industry, it is hard to tell what’s actually worth your time and money.

 This step-by-step checklist is designed to help you sort through the noise and find the perfect course for you.